fbraem/mqweb/api/queue.md

 > is useful to only get information for transmission queues this
 > parameter is added.

+> When the QAttrs parameter is used, the Usage attribute must be selected to
+> make this work.

 For compatibility reasons with older versions this parameter can also be passed as *QueueUsage*.